 The ultimate Paleo Diet FAQ’s answered for you – including the most popular: What is the Paleo diet?
 If you’ve been wanting to check paleo out, or have heard how it can help you lose weight and get healthy and want to know how to begin, check out this helpful guide to what is the paleo diet.

-So many questions about Paleo… here are 12 Paleo Diet FAQ ‘s answered just for you.
+So many questions about Paleo… here are the most popular Paleo Diet FAQ ‘s answered just for you.
 If you ever have any questions that have not been answered here, then feel free to contact me anytime!
 Leave a comment below.

 What is the Paleo diet?

 One of the most popular questions is what is the paleo diet?
 And for good reason… most don’t even know what it is…..
 Paleo is also known as the Caveman Diet since it’s based off what palaeolithic man would have eaten.
 You avoid processed foods with additives, refined sugars, chemicals and hormones and instead stick with “whole” foods such as proteins, vegetables, fruits, nuts, seeds, natural fats, etc. This diet has been noted as the best for human digestion and health.

 Can I lose weight on Paleo?